German historians accuse far right chief of echoing Hitler | AFP - This kiji is

 Gauland had simply modernised the criticism, added Benz.

-Addressing workers at the Siemens Dynamo Works in Berlin in November 1933, Hitler railed against a "small, rootless, international clique".
+Hitler, addressing workers at the Siemens Dynamo Works in Berlin in November 1933, railed against a "small, rootless, international clique".

 Historian Michael Wolffsohn said it was no accident Gauland had written his column in this manner.